justlark/squirtinator/README.md

 🚧 This repo is under construction. 🚧

-The Squirtinator is a DIY sex toy that uses a peristaltic pump to deliver lube through a tube at high velocity.
+The Squirtinator is a DIY sex toy that uses a diaphragm pump to deliver lube through a tube at high velocity.

 It can be remotely controlled over WiFi via a self-hosted web interface